sagr4019/ResearchProject/data-generation-and-validation/security-type-system/README.md

 # Codegenerator

 The codegenerator randomly generates programs that are valid or invalid according to our rules.
-Programs are stored as abstract syntax trees (ASTs) in txt files at `programs/valid` or `programs/invalid`.
+Programs are stored as abstract syntax trees (ASTs) in txt files at `programs/{explicit,implicit}/{valid,invalid}/{ast,ast-prettyprinted}/` and named by `SEED - ID.txt`

-The codegenerator has been developed in Python (3) using Python 3.5.
+The codegenerator has been developed in Python (3) using Python 3.6.

 ## Configuration

-The following configuration options can be changed from [line 11 to line 21](https://github.com/sagr4019/ResearchProject/blob/master/data-generation-and-validation/security-type-system/codegenerator.py#L11-L21) within the code:
+The following configuration options can be changed [within the code](https://github.com/sagr4019/ResearchProject/blob/master/data-generation-and-validation/security-type-system/codegenerator.py#L11-L21):

 `PROGRAMS_TO_GENERATE_VALID` – Amount of valid programs to be generated